ethan-campbell/ethan-campbell.github.io/index.md

 ## Recent news

+* **January 2021**: I was selected for a two-year term as the [APECS](https://apecs.is) representative to the Southern Ocean Observing System (SOOS) [Weddell Sea–Dronning Maud Land Regional Working Group](http://www.soos.aq/activities/rwg/wsdml).
+The RWG is a multinational body that aims to coordinate observations and science in this important region of the Southern Ocean.

+* **December 2020**: [Katy Christensen](https://www.ocean.washington.edu/home/Katy%20Christensen) and I just finished a quarter of co-teaching OCEAN 215 (Methods of Oceanographic Data Analysis).
+We adapted our instructional approach to a flipped, virtual format and redesigned the course to incorporate a variety of evidence-based teaching practices.
+We are excited to share our experience in a forthcoming paper.

 * **May 2020**: A new paper led by [Lauren von Berg](https://www.princeton.edu/news/2020/06/22/lauren-von-berg-class-2020-publishes-research-internship-studying-antarctic-sea-ice) at Princeton and [Channing Prend](https://cprend.github.io) at SIO, titled "[Weddell Sea phytoplankton blooms modulated by sea ice variability and polynya formation](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2020GL087954)," is now out in *Geophysical Research Letters*.
 For more details on our study, see [Research](/research/).

 * **February 2020**: I'll be presenting [new work](https://agu.confex.com/agu/osm20/meetingapp.cgi/Paper/657323) on Antarctic sea ice growth and melt reconstructions using under-ice ocean observations at the Ocean Sciences Meeting in San Diego on February 21.

-* **September 2019**: I had a nice conversation with Dan Jones from BAS on his podcast, "Climate Scientists," in which we discuss Weddell Sea polynyas.
+* **September 2019**: I discussed Weddell Sea polynyas with Dan Jones from BAS on his podcast, "Climate Scientists."
 Listen [here](https://anchor.fm/climate-scientists/episodes/Ethan-Campbell-e52ogj).

 * **August 2019**: I'll be speaking about Weddell Sea polynyas at the [IGS Sea Ice Symposium](http://www.igswpg.com) in Winnipeg on August 23 and at the NYU Courant [AOS Colloquium](https://math.nyu.edu/dynamic/calendars/seminars/atmosphere-ocean-science-colloquium/) in New York on September 4.